How to Build a PMOS-Friendly Protein and Veggie Breakfast Bowl

 Greek yogurt

-This is usually the part where most women with PCOS fall short.
-If you are unsure how to reliably reach that protein range in the morning, that is the main focus of my PCOS Protein Playbook.
+This is usually the part where most women with PMOS fall short.
+If you are unsure how to reliably reach that protein range in the morning, that is the main focus of my PMOS Protein Playbook.
 It walks you through simple ways to include enough protein without feeling overwhelmed!

 4. Add a sauce

-This adds flavor and helps you feel satisfied!
+This adds flavor and FAT to help you feel satisfied!

 Guacamole